ahoischen/3ds-dev-docker/README.md

 A docker image for 3ds development and testing

-This image aims to provide a preinstalled 3ds development environment including DevkitARM, ctrulib, all portlibs and a working citra emulator.
+This image aims to provide a preinstalled 3ds development environment including essential build tools and an emulator to test binaries.

+# Important

-This project is not in any way affiliated with nintendo.
+This project is not in any way affiliated with Nintendo or any of the developers of included software or packages unless otherwise stated.

+Some of the bugs in included software might be caused by their inclusion in this project.
+Please create an issue here first to avoid bothering innocent developers.

 # Usage